ch4dwick/honeycomb-bravo-profiles/README.md

 - [SSG 747-800](https://store.x-plane.org/B-747-8-Series-Anniversary-Edition_p_1079.html)
 - [FlyjSim Q4XP](https://www.flyjsim.com/q4xp)

-  Some things to consider:
+## Some things to consider:
 Most of these mappings don't actually map controls on the aircraft.
 They usually correctly map most of the LEDs and autopilot controls.
 For the mappings, they're mostly inside the .prf files.

+I own a Thrustmaster TCA Sidestick so some of the commands will go to those or the appropriate button on your controller.